Back to school time is here!

 Directions

-Begin to make the front of the bus by gluing the grill to the middle of the front piece.
+First, encourage your child to start by gluing the grill to the middle of the front piece.

 Next, use a red marker to draw a rectangle below both lights.

 Take the main bus piece and glue the school bus sign near the top and middle of it.
-Use a red marker to draw a small circle on either side of the words.
+Use a red marker to draw a small circle on both side of the sign.

 Cut out your child’s head from the photo and glue it to the left window.

-Next, take both windows and glue them in the middle of the bus, slightly below the school bus piece.
+Help your child to take both windows and glue them in the middle of the bus, slightly below the school bus sign.

 Position the front of the bus piece and glue it to the main bus piece, slightly overlapping the bottom of the windows.

-Glue the bus’ mirrors to the back of both sides of the bus, around the window level.
+Guide your child to glue the bus mirrors to the back of both sides of the bus, around the window level.

 Back To School Ideas

-There’s something special about a new school year.
+There’s something special about the start of a new school year.
 It’s a time to start fresh and have your kids set their sights on all the amazing things you’ll learn in the months to come.

 Kids’ Books About School